Giants vs. Cubs MLB Betting Odds, Trends & Prediction

 Giants vs. Cubs MLB Betting Trends

-Giants are 8-21 SU in their last 29 games when playing on the road against Chi Cubs
+The total has gone UNDER in 9 of Chi Cubs’ last 11 games

-Cubs are 6-17 SU in their last 23 games against an opponent in the National League
+Giants are 2-9 SU in their last 11 games played on a Tuesday when playing on the road

 Giants vs. Cubs MLB BETTING PREDICTION